Josephson-based threshold detector for L\'evy distributed fluctuations: Model

-{\it Model. --} A typical setup for a Josephson-based noise readout, e.g., Refs.~\cite{Pek05,Suk07,Urb09}, consists of a JJ on which both a bias current drawn from a parallel source, $I_b(t)$, and a stochastically fluctuating current, $I_N(t)$, are flowing [see Fig.~\ref{Fig01}(c)].
-We shall not discuss here escapes guided by macroscopic quantum tunnelling~\cite{Gra84}, occurring at very low temperatures, and we consider exclusively processes activated by noise fluctuations.
+A typical setup for a Josephson based noise readout~\cite{Pek05,Suk07,Urb09} consists of a JJ on which two superimposed currents, $I_b(t)$ and $I_N(t)$, are flowing [see Fig.~\ref{Fig01}(c)].
+Specifically, $I_b(t)$ is the deterministic bias current drawn from a parallel source and $I_N(t)$ is the stochastic current.
+We neglect escapes guided by macroscopic quantum tunnelling~\cite{Gra84} to consider exclusively processes activated by thermal as well as non-Gaussian fluctuations.

-In this readout scheme, the noise influence is considered in the limit of adiabatic bias regime, where the change of the potential slope induced by the bias current is slow enough to keep the phase particle in the metastable well until the noise pushes out the particle.
-A measurement consists in slowly and linearly ramping the bias current in a time $t_{max}$, so that $I_b(t_{max})=I_c$ ($I_c$ is the critical current of the JJ), and to record the value at which a switch occurs.
-In this work, sequences of $10^4$ ramps of maximum duration $t_{max}=10^7\omega_p^{-1} $ are applied, where $\omega_{p}=\sqrt{2eI_c/(\hbar C)}$ and $C$ are the plasma frequency and the capacitance of the JJ, respectively.
-Finally, a SCD is obtained.
+A measurement consists in slowly and linearly ramping the bias current in a time $t_{\text{max}}$, so that $I_b(t_{\text{max}})=I_c$ ($I_c$ is the critical current of the JJ), and to record the value at which a switch occurs.
+In this readout scheme, the noise influence is considered in the limit of adiabatic bias regime, where the change of the slope of the potential induced by the bias current is slow enough to keep the phase particle in the metastable well until the noise pushes out the particle.
+Finally, after the time $t_{\text{max}}$, a ``reset'' is performed driving the bias current down to zero.
+In this work, sequences of $10^4$ ramps of maximum duration $t_{\text{max}}=10^7\omega_p^{-1}$ are applied to the junction, where $\omega_{p}=\sqrt{2eI_c/(\hbar C)}$ and $C$ are the plasma frequency and the capacitance of the JJ, respectively.
+Finally, a distribution of switching currents is obtained.